Gerrit Holtmann

-Gerrit Stephan Barba Holtmann (born 25 March 1995) is a professional footballer who plays as a winger for Bundesliga club VfL Bochum.
+Gerrit Stephan Barba Holtmann (born 25 March 1995) is a professional footballer who plays as a winger for 2.Bundesliga club VfL Bochum.
 Born in Germany, he plays for the Philippines national team.

 Club career

 Youth

 Holtmann played in Bremerhaven for Sparta Bremerhaven, Leher Turnerschaft and OSC Bremerhaven before he joined Werder Bremen's youth academy.
 In 2013 he joined JFV Bremerhaven.

 Eintracht Braunschweig

 Holtmann joined the reserve side of Eintracht Braunschweig in the Regionalliga Nord in 2014.
 On the 30th matchday of the 2014–15 2.
 Bundesliga season, he made his professional debut for Eintracht's senior side in a match against FC Erzgebirge Aue.

 Mainz 05

 In June 2016, Holtmann transferred to 1.
 FSV Mainz 05.
 On 2 December 2017, he scored his first Bundesliga goal for Mainz in a 3–1 home defeat against FC Augsburg.

 Loan to SC Paderborn

 On 27 June 2019, he joined SC Paderborn on loan for the 2019–20 season.
+At the end of the season, Paderborn relegated to the 2.
+Bundesliga.